-FINDING: Notice of Application will be sent to all relevant public agencies and property owners within 100 feet of the subject property.
-All comments from relevant agencies will be incorporated.
+FINDING: Notice of Application was sent to all relevant public agencies and property owners within 100 feet of the subject property.
+Staff did not receive any comments from neighboring properties, and all comments from relevant agencies have been incorporated herein.
 This criterion is met.